 GTFS for Transit Schedules and Stops

 First you'll need GTFS data to build a transit network.
 There's an excellent description of the GTFS

 a transit operator or agency.
 If you know of a feed you want to work with, download it and put it in

-/Users/username/otp on OSX, or
+/Users/username/otp on MacOS, or

-C:\Users\username\otp on Windows.
-The GTFS file's name must end in
+GTFS file, its name must end in

 $ cd /home/username $ mkdir otp $ cd otp $ wget "http://developer.trimet.org/schedule/gtfs.zip" -O trimet.gtfs.zip